NabuCasa/silabs-firmware/README.md

-# Silicon Labs firmware for Yellow
+# Silicon Labs firmware for Yellow and SkyConnect

 This repository contains firmware for products made by Nabu Casa which contain Silicon Labs hardware.